apache/arrow-site/_posts/2025-03-02-fast-streaming-inserts-in-duckdb-with-adbc.md

 # Oh, we're halfway there...livin' on a prayer

 Next, I tried opening concurrent connections to multiple databases. **BAM\!** ***Segfault***.
-DuckDB is not designed for concurrency, at least not that way.
-One central database (in-memory or file) is opened, then others can be [attached](https://duckdb.org/docs/stable/sql/statements/attach.html) to the central db's catalog.
+DuckDB concurrency model isn't [designed](https://duckdb.org/docs/stable/connect/concurrency.html#handling-concurrency) that way.
+Either everything is read-only, or one central database (in-memory or file) is opened, then other database files can be [attached](https://duckdb.org/docs/stable/sql/statements/attach.html) to the central db's catalog.

 Having already decided to rotate DB files, I decided to make a separate program ([Runner](https://github.com/loicalleyne/quacfka-runner)) to process the database files as they were rotated, running table dumps to parquet and aggregations on normalized data.
 This meant setting up an RPC connection between the two and figuring out a backpressure mechanism to avoid ‘disk full’ events.

 However having the two running simultaneously was causing memory pressure issues, not to mention massively slowing down the throughput.
 Upgrading the VM to one with more vCPUs and memory only helped a little, there was clearly some resource contention going on.

 Since Go 1.5, the default GOMAXPROCS value is the number of CPU cores.
 What if it was reduced to "sandbox" the ingestion process, along with setting the DuckDB thread count in the Runner?
 This actually worked so well, it increased the overall throughput.
-The ([Runner](https://github.com/loicalleyne/quacfka-runner)) walks the parquet output folder, uploads files to object storage and deletes the uploaded files.
+[Runner](https://github.com/loicalleyne/quacfka-runner) runs the `COPY...TO...parquet` queries, walks the parquet output folder, uploads files to object storage and deletes the uploaded files.
 Balancing the DuckDB file rotation size threshold in [Quafka-Service](https://github.com/loicalleyne/quacfka-service) allows Runner to keep up and avoid a backlog of DB files on disk.

 # Results